 Bird Repellent Seeds

-If you are looking for a way to keep birds from eating your lawn seeds, you may want to consider using bird repellent seeds.
+If you want to keep birds from eating your lawn seeds, you may want to consider using bird repellent seeds.

 These seeds have a bad taste that will deter birds from eating them.
 You can buy bird repellent seeds at most gardening or home improvement stores.
 Simply sow the seeds with your grass seed to keep birds from eating your lawn.